benshimonz/V1/README.md

 - _n_ is a positive integer
 - Directly right of the filter: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)

+This filter will limit the assignments to the '→' entity - to the _n_ assignments with the smallest / largest number of relationships / paths on its right.

 _**Q171:** The 2 dragons that were frozen the largest number of times_